Whipple Factory Designed 2.9 Litre Supercharger Kit for VE/VF V8 Commodore

 Whipple 2.9 features a Gear Driven Rear which eliminates power robbing belt slip.

-The Whipple 2.9 Superchargers are designed to support up to 1200hp.
-If you want some big numbers then we now have a 3.5" Top Pulley and 80pd Injector option which will see around 13 psi and 700kw (940hp).
-Note : VF also requires Fuel System upgrade - P.O.A.
+The Whipple 2.9 Superchargers are designed to support/flow up to 1200hp with a built LS Engine.
+If you want some big numbers then we now have a 3.5" Top Pulley and 80 pound Injector option which will see around 11-12 psi with 2" Primary Headers and 675kw (900hp) on BP98 or 700kw (940hp on E85).
+Note : VF also requires Boost A Pump Fuel System upgrade for this - P.O.A.

-All VE cars require the Fuel System Upgrade and 25mm Lower Engine Mount Kit (see above pricing) to clear bonnet unless you run with one of our XAIR VE Twin Nostril/Twin Exit Vent Bonnets.
+All VE cars require the 25mm Lower Engine Mount Kit (see above pricing) to clear bonnet unless you run with one of our XAIR VE Twin Nostril/Twin Exit Vent Bonnets.
+All VE cars will require a Fuel Pump upgrade except for some 2011 onwards E3 HSV's.

 Since 1987, Whipple Superchargers ™ have been the pioneers and leaders of twin-screw supercharging.
 Whipple was the first to bring positive displacement technology to fuel injected, emissions legal GM applications.
 With over 26 years of GM twin-screw supercharging experience, Whipple's team have now engineered the most powerful intercooled twin-screw SC system available today for your VE/VF Commodore.